-Benzo addiction can easily develop because of the way benzodiazepines “take the brakes off” of dopamine-producing neurons.
-Like other addictive drugs, benzodiazepines cause sudden surges of dopamine in the brain’s reward center.
 This creates feelings of well-being, and even euphoria at high enough doses.
-Excessive dopamine in the brain is usually prevented by inhibitory chemicals that restrain dopamine production when necessary; benzos weaken this influence, allowing for incredible surges of the neurotransmitter.
-Dopamine is associated with movement, emotion, and motivation, and is a crucial part of the brain’s reward system, which trains us to repeat life-sustaining activities like eating.
+Excessive dopamine in the brain is usually prevented by inhibitory chemicals that restrain dopamine production when necessary; benzos weaken this influence and allow for incredible surges of the neurotransmitter.
+Dopamine is associated with movement, emotion, and motivation, and is a crucial part of the brain’s reward system.

-Even though the surge of drug-induced dopamine reward is temporary, benzodiazepines can alter the brain’s reward system in lasting ways.
-Benzos can change the structure of the brain, causing it to function in ways that reduce your ability to experience pleasure and promote addiction behaviors by marking them life-sustaining activities.
 These structural changes take time to heal, even after the body has fully detoxed from the addictive chemicals.
 Not only does the architecture of the brain need to be rebuilt after benzo detox, but the levels of neurotransmitters in the brain also need to rise and achieve the correct balance for good cognitive and emotional functioning.

-What are the Risks of Benzodiazepine Addiction?
+What Are the Risks of Benzodiazepine Addiction?

-Benzodiazepine addiction is a growing problem in the United States, partly due to the dramatic increase in anxiety and sleep disorders seen in recent decades.
-Many people who develop a benzo addiction were prescribed the medication relieve anxiety, panic attacks, or insomnia, and may not even realize that they’ve become physically dependent.
+Many people who develop a benzo addiction were prescribed the medication to relieve anxiety, panic attacks, or insomnia, and may not even realize that they’ve become physically dependent.

 Types of Benzodiazepines